Clayexe/Portfolio/README.md

 # Portfolio
-This repository is a set of coding projects to show my skill in programing in pyth
+This repository is a set of coding projects to show my skill in programing in python